blackfoxik/courses/README.md

-# courses
+# Stanford University courses

-cs106a was developed in Java
+cs106a "Programming Methodology" was developed in Java

-cs106b was developed in C++
+cs106b "Programming Abstractions" was developed in C++

-cs193p was developed in Swift for iOS 10.0
+cs193p "Developing iOS 10 Apps with Swift"